zulip/zulip/templates/zerver/help/export-your-organization.md

 All organizations have access to the first two kinds of export.
 Only corporate Zulip Standard customers have access to **full export without member consent**.

+## Public export

+{start_tabs}

+{settings_tab|data-exports-admin}

+1. Click **Start public export**.

+1. After a few minutes, you'll be able to download the export as a `.tar.gz` file from that page.

+{end_tabs}

+Note that generating the export can take up to an hour for organizations with lots of messages or uploaded files.

-## Request an export
+## Full export with member consent

-The general pattern for all three types of export is
+{start_tabs}

-1. Email support@zulipchat.com with your zulipchat.com subdomain, the type
+1. Email support@zulipchat.com with your zulipchat.com subdomain, asking for
-   of export you need, and additional information as needed for full exports (see below).
+   a full export with member consent.
 Email us from the same address that you use to sign in to Zulip.

-2. We will check that you are an organization administrator, and email you and all other organization administrators asking for a confirmation.
+1. We will verify that you are an organization administrator, and email you instructions on how to collect member consent.

-3. Reply confirming.

-4. We will email a download link with the export to all administrators in the organization.

-We can work with you to schedule a time for the export, to minimize downtime during a transition from Zulip Cloud to an on-premises installation.

-## Additional info needed for full exports

-For **full export with member consent**, you will need to prove to us which members' data you have consent to export (there are a few secure and convenient options for doing this; contact support for details).
+{end_tabs}

-Such an export will include all the messages received by any user in the organization that consented to the data export.
-In particular, it will include all public stream content and any private stream or private message content where at least one of the participants gave consent.
+Note that such an export will include all the messages received by any user in the organization that consents to the data export.
+In particular, it will include all public stream content and any private stream or private message content where at least one of the participants gives consent.

 Users who do not provide consent will have their settings and stream subscriptions exported, but will otherwise be treated as new users after import.

+## Full export without member consent

+This export is limited to paid Zulip Standard customers, though in rare cases may be available to other organizations in case of due legal process.

+To start this export, email support@zulipchat.com with your zulipchat.com subdomain, asking for a full export without member consent.

-For **full export without member consent**, we will additionally need evidence that you have authority to read members' private messages.
+You'll also need to email us evidence that you have authority to read members' private messages.
 Typically, this will be because the zulipchat.com subdomain is administered by a corporation, and you are an official representative of that corporation.
-By requesting and approving this export, you also assume full legal responsibility that the appropriate employment agreements and corporate policy for this type of export are in place.
+By requesting and approving this export, you will also assume full legal responsibility that the appropriate employment agreements and corporate policy for this type of export are in place.
 Note that many countries have laws that require employers to notify employees of their use of such an export.

-**Full export without member consent** is additionally limited to paid Zulip Standard customers, though in rare cases may be available to other organizations in case of due legal process.

 ## Related articles